bdeployteam/bdeploy/doc/retypeuser/power/product.md

 versionFile: my-versions.yaml <11>
 ```

-1. A human readable name of the **Product** for display purposes in the Web UI
+1. A human readable name of the **Product** for display purposes in the Web UI.
 2. A unique ID of the **Product** which is used to base **Instances** of.
 This should not change, as changing the **Product** ID of an existing **Instance** is not supported.
 3. The vendor of the product.
 Displayed in the Web UI and used when installing client applications.
 4. The list of **Applications** which are part of the **Product**.
 These IDs can be anything, they just have to match the IDs used in the `product-version.yaml` referenced below.